Correlated decoherence in a common environment activated by relative motion: Motion-activated excitation-production channel

 where

 Details of the resonance reduction and the associated Jacobian are given in Appendix~\ref{reduced_formula}.

 Substituting the inter-plate propagator in Eq.~\eqref{Gh_interplate}, we arrive at

 with all quantities evaluated on the resonance shell defined by Eq.~\eqref{res_condition_new}.
-This expression shows that the dissipative channel is activated only for $v>2u_\phi$ and remains short-ranged because of the exponential decay inherited from $G_h^R(a,0)$.
-It should therefore be regarded as an auxiliary diagnostic of the environmental spectral support relevant for the reduced dynamics.
-The same resonance condition in Eq.~\eqref{res_condition_new} will determine the leading motion-activated contribution in the reduced description below.
-In this sense, the in-out cut identifies the relevant spectral support, while the CTP Hadamard kernel governs the actual reduced-system decoherence.
+Thus, in the identical-dispersion and zero-linewidth limit, this particular contribution is nonzero only for $v>2u_\phi$ and remains short-ranged because of the exponential decay inherited from $G_h^R(a,0)$.
+It is an auxiliary diagnostic of the environmental spectral support rather than the full reduced-system noise kernel.
+The same resonance condition selects the leading motion-enhanced contribution in the CTP description below.